platform-mesh/iam-service/README.md

 ## Contributing

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instructions on how to contribute to openMFP.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instructions on how to contribute to Platform Mesh.

 ## Code of Conduct

-Please refer to the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file in this repository informations on the expected Code of Conduct for contributing to openMFP.
+Please refer to the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file in this repository information on the expected Code of Conduct for contributing to Platform Mesh.

 ## Licensing

-Copyright 2024 SAP SE or an SAP affiliate company and openMFP contributors.
+Copyright 2024 SAP SE or an SAP affiliate company and Platform Mesh contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/openmfp/account-operator).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/platform-mesh/iam-service).